Set up a Budget in a New Procore Project

 To set up a new budget for a Procore project.

 After creating a new Procore project and verifying the cost code setup is as you want, you'll want to set up your project's budget.
 There are two ways to add data to the project's Budget tool.
 You can import your budget line items or you can manually add the line items.
 Next, you should review your budget—making sure every line item is assigned to an appropriate project cost code.
 When you are certain all the line items in your budget are accurate, you then lock the budget to preserve the original values.
-A locked budget ensures that all change orders and budget modifications are properly tracked throughout the project lifecycle.
+A locked budget ensures that all change orders and budget changes are properly tracked throughout the project lifecycle.

 Things to Consider